Resources for safety and support during COVID-19

 Those who are surviving violence in their relationships and families may be experiencing increased isolation and danger caused by social distancing measures during the Coronavirus public health emergency.
-Survivors often have specific needs around safety, health and confidentiality.
-People who are already more vulnerable to economic and health insecurity are facing additional barriers and inequities.
-We have compiled resources and tools for more vulnerable members of our communities and care providers, who are working tirelessly to respond in ways that are safe and supportive for all.
+Survivors often have specific needs around safety, health, and confidentiality.
+We have compiled resources and tools for survivors, communities, and care providers, who are working tirelessly to respond in ways that are safe and supportive for all.

 - The National Domestic Violence Hotline is 24/7, confidential and free:1-800-799-7233 and through chat.